-Road Hierarchy Responsibility Function Freeway VicRoads Primary arterial, high speed, high volume, controlled access, and principal route for the movement of goods and people from one region to the other.
-Arterial VicRoads Principal route for the movement of goods and people from one suburb or district to another.
-Category 1 Monash High usage local road providing a route between local roads and the arterial network.
-Roads within major retail precincts that are subject to high pedestrian traffic Category 2 Monash All other local public roads (not category 1 or 3), low speed environment.
+Road Hierarchy Responsibility Function Freeway Department of Transport Primary arterial, high speed, high volume, controlled access, and principal route for the movement of goods and people from one region to the other.
+Arterial Department of Transport Principal route for the movement of goods and people from one suburb or district to another.
+Collector Monash High usage local public road providing a route between local access roads and the arterial network.
+Roads within major retail precincts that are subject to high traffic flow.
+Access Monash Standard usage local public roads, low speed environment.
 Provide access to properties.
 Service roads where Council is the responsible road authority.
-Category 3 Monash Very low usage, low speed roads and lanes.
-Provides limited or secondary vehicle access to properties Rights of Way Monash Not public roads.
+Laneway Monash Very low usage, low speed public roads and public lanes.
+Provide limited or secondary vehicle access to properties Right of Way Monash Not public roads.
 Municipal rights of way or lanes not required for public use.
-Unconstructed or partially constructed.
+Not constructed to council standards.
 Not required for primary access to properties.
-Private Roads Land owner Not public roads.
+Private Road Land owner Not public roads.
 Named roads on private land or common property.
-Access roads in reserves, including
+Access roads in reserves and other Council land.